CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 You can write anything in the description or don’t even add one as long as it’s following the rules (no NSFW, racism, etc.),

-Same goes to tags but you should at least add the artist and your charter name in the tags
+The same goes for tags but you should at least add the artist and your charter name in the tags

 Finally, when everything is finished, you can click on the *PRIVATE* button and click on the *Public* button, click *SAVE* and your chart is now downloadable on cytoid.io and Cytoid’s build-in chart downloader!

 ::: tip Information

-We used a scene of a MV illustrated by [banishment](https://www.pixiv.net/en/users/23223750) as an example image for this article.
+We used a scene of an MV illustrated by [banishment](https://www.pixiv.net/en/users/23223750) as an example image for this article.
 Here's the link to the [music video]( https://youtu.be/Gl8sikQ807E).

 :::